arnisoph/talks/2018-12-devops-is-neither-the-answer-nor-the-question/README.md

 ### Bio

-Arnold (@arnisoph) uses great technologies to move companies in Germany beyond #Neuland.
-As Senior Systems Engineer at inovex he's working on software-defined datacenter management, continuous integration/delivery, getting rid of the \*legacy stuff\* and is especially interested in system & software architecture.
-At the end of the day he loves to get outside with his MTB.
+Arnold (@arnisoph) helps customers building awesome IT infrastructures as a Senior Systems Engineer at inovex.
+Throughout his IT career he gained experience in web & backend development, CI/CD, mailing platforms, infrastructure automation and designing reliable systems architecture.
+He regularly shares his knowledge on various IT conferences, meetups and trainings/workshops while never stopped learning new exciting things.
+Always trying to find the \*best\* approach and enjoying life in the nature on his MTB.

 ## German